SeleneSoftware/humboldt/README.md

 * v0.0.0
 * [Learn Lua in Fifteen Minutes](http://tylerneylon.com/a/learn-lua/)

+### Why Humboldt as a Name? ###
+This framework is named after a penguin.
+A rather amazing penguin species called Humboldt Penguins.
+These birds live in costal regions of southern parts of South America, like Peru.
+To learn more, the St. Louis Zoo in St. Louis MS, USA, has an amazing exhibit of the wonderful birds.
+[Check them out today](https://www.stlzoo.org/animals/abouttheanimals/birds/penguins/humboldtpenguin)

 ### How do I get set up? ###

 * Just run and let wild.
 To start a new application, run the tool with the option --new={name of project}.
 This will create the skeleton directory and get you started.